riderx/awesome-capacitor/readme.md

 - [Do Capacitor applications are native ?](https://www.joshmorony.com/is-an-ionic-application-native/) - Demonstrate why referring to Capacitor applications as "not native" is inaccurate and confusing terminology.
 - [Appcenter migration](https://capgo.app/blog/appcenter-migration) - Migrating from Microsoft App Center to Capgo in just a few simple steps.
 - [Update app seamlessly](https://capgo.app/blog/update-your-capacitor-apps-seamlessly-using-capacitor-updater) - Set up Capacitor-updater into your app to seamless releases update to your users.
-- [Automatic build and release](https://capgo.app/blog/automatic-build-and-release-with-github-actions) - Create your own CI/CD pipeline with Github actions for free, to deploy your app every time you push to main.
+- [Automatic build and release](https://capgo.app/blog/automatic-build-and-release-with-github-actions) - Create your own CI/CD pipeline with GitHub actions for free, to deploy your app every time you push to main.

 ### Books